Skip to Content

 serverHost settings, listener configuration, encryption key, runtime defaults, and selected host providers.

-providersNamed host-scoped providers for authentication, authorization, storage, secrets, telemetry, audit, UI, workflow, and agent backends.
+providersNamed host-scoped providers for identity, authorization, storage, secrets, telemetry, audit, UI, workflow, and agent backends.

 appsTool providers exposed over HTTP, MCP, and CLI, plus optional app-backed UI mounts.